yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 You will need to add a separate contract as the vault's 'accountant' to charge fees.

 `vault.set_accountant(accountant)`

+*If using the RoleManager/Factory this contract will be automatically deployed and setup during each subsequent vault deployment.

 The accountant is called by the vault during every `report` with the strategy that is reporting and the gain or loss it's reporting.
 The accountant will then return the total fees or refunds that should be charged by the vault during that report and paid to the accountant.